 - How the editing interface looks

-- What the final published product will look like
+- What the final published product will look like.

-This means that developers can reduce the number of errors, control the brand experience, and create a more consistent look and feel.
+Therefore, developers can reduce the number of errors, control the brand experience, and create a more consistent look and feel.

-4. WYSIWYG on all devices
+4. WYSIWYG on all devices, all the time

-We’re already seeing an increase in content creation and publishing on any device, from desktop to mobile.
+We’re already seeing an increase in content creation and publishing on every device, from desktop to mobile.